muammar/centerfinder/README.md

 }
 ```

-*Note:* As for now, the script only prepares an input file with the rotations
+*Note:* As for now, the script prepares two input files with the rotations
-needed to do one body interactions, and CASSCF input file.
-In any time soon, it
+needed to do one- and two- body interactions, and the CASSCF input file for the
-will prepare more than one body interactions and prepare the dynamical
-electronic correlation methods input file.
+former one.
+I am preparing the CASSCF section for the two-body interactions.

 ## Requirements